-In order to identify the issues to be considered in the priorities and to gather stakeholders' assessment, 5 workshops were conducted with members of Iren's Local Committees representing the Group's main stakeholder categories (consumers, customers, workers, suppliers, institutions, shareholders, environment,
+In order to identify the issues to be considered in the priorities and to gather stakeholders' assessment, 5 workshops were conducted with members of Iren's Local Committees representing the Group's main stakeholder categories (consumers, customers, workers, suppliers, institutions, shareholders, environment, local communities, NGOs, research, schools/universities), followed by the distribution of a structured online questionnaire also addressed to representatives of investors/lenders.

-Through the questionnaire, which for each topic proposed the underlying topics, the related positive and negative impacts and the link to the SDGs (see table "Priority Topics and Related Topics" >> ON PAGE 365 for details), stakeholders were asked to give each topic a priority, using a scale from 1 (lowest priority) to 5 (highest priority).
+Through the questionnaire, which for each topic proposed the underlying topics, the related positive and negative impacts and the link to the SDGs (see table "Priority Topics and Related Topics" on page 198 for details), stakeholders were asked to give each topic a priority, using a scale from 1 (lowest priority) to 5 (highest priority).